credativ/plutono/docs/sources/datasources/cloudwatch.md

 The `ec2_instance_attribute` query takes `filters` in JSON format.
 You can specify [pre-defined filters of ec2:DescribeInstances](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html).
-Note that the actual filtering takes place on Amazon's servers, not in Grafana.
+Note that the actual filtering takes place on Amazon's servers, not in Plutono.

 Filters syntax: